tokencard/contracts/tools/manticore/README.md

 ## Development

-To run trail of bits security toolbox and mount the contracts directory inside docker (make sure that the mount path is an absolute path):
+To run trail of bits security toolbox and mount the contracts directory inside docker (make sure that the mount path is an absolute path)

     docker run -v $GOPATH/src/github.com/tokencard/contracts:/contracts -it trailofbits/eth-security-toolbox@sha256:<hash>